WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/core-overview.md

 In context of Wirecard ePOS, every Payment Transaction is part of **Sale**:

-- **Purchase** record (also called Sale-Purchase) is created when end-consumer purchases goods.
+- **Purchase** record (also called Sale-Purchase) is created when consumer purchases goods and/or services.
-- **Return** record (also called Sale-Return) is created when end-consumer returns purchased goods back to merchant.
+- **Return** record (also called Sale-Return) is created when consumer returns purchased goods back to merchant.

 !!!
 Important